raydac/mvn-golang/README.md

 * __vet__ (by default works in maven _VERIFY_ phase)
 * __install__ (by default works in maven _INSTALL_ phase)

-# Provide some custom non-standard command
+# Execute some a non-covered command
-The Plug-in contains also mojo to provide some custom non-standard or non-covered command.
+The Plug-in covers only the main set of commands but there are another commands for Go tool and also in future their number will be increased.
+To cover such cases I have added the `custom` mojo into the plug-in.
 ```
 <build>
     <plugins>